google-apis-rs/generator/README.md

 1. **it's cumbersome to actually use a CLI**
    * Even though authentication was dealt with nicely for the most part, actually using APIs required them to be enabled via the developer console.
 From there one would download a file and deposit it in the right spot.
 Only then one could start using the CLI.
 1. **oddly keyed login tokens stored on disk per scope**
-   * due to tokens being hashed by the scope(s) they represent, chosing a different scope forced you to re-authenticate, even though another token file already included the scope you wanted.
+   * due to tokens being hashed by the scope(s) they represent, choosing a different scope forced you to re-authenticate, even though another token file already included the scope you wanted.
 1. **it took at least 6 weeks to get the first release on crates.io**
    * development wasn't the fastest, and I claim one was slowed down due to too much manual testing.
 1. **there was no way to use the CI to test CLIs to actually interact with Google APIs**
    * This was due to API usage being bound to a person, and these credentials were nothing you would want to have lying around in a public git repository.
-   * Not being able to test certain feature automatically and repeatedly takes time and reduces quality garantuees.
+   * Not being able to test certain feature automatically and repeatedly takes time and reduces quality guarantees.
+1. **Versions like 1.2.0+2019-08-23...` would additionally show the version of the Google API description, but is ignored by `cargo`**
+   * This was done to discriminate the 'code' version from the version of the API it represents.
+   * As the `+` is ignored by `cargo`, to re-release a crate with a new version of the API, one would have to increment the patch level.
+However, that would force all crates to be re-released, even if their API version didn't change at all.
+   * This caused unnecessary spamming of `crates.io`, and the `+` should be a `-` to fix this.
+* **The 'fields' parameter could not be used to have smaller response types**
+   * Some [Response Types](https://docs.rs/google-sheets4/1.0.10+20190625/google_sheets4/struct.Response.html) are huge, even though with the right `field` setting, one would only receive a fraction of the data.
+However, one would always have to allocate big structures to with most of the optional fields set to `None`.
+   * 💡Idea 💡: Can [serde(flatten)](https://serde.rs/field-attrs.html#flatten) be used to subdivide the possible field sets in the data structure?
+Probably it's not known which actual fields belong to each `field` argument.

 # Technology and Architecture Sketches